-Unlike photons of light, which essentially travel forever and allow us an incredible view into the past when we observe them through our telescopes, sound waves do not operate the same way and dissipate moments after their creation—unless that is, the vibrations were registered into another medium, like the grooves of a record, or the soot gathered from a candle flame, for example.
-In 2008, Feaster and his colleagues revolutionized the field of historical sound recording by demonstrating that these early visual tracings of sound made before Edison’s breakthrough could be “played back” today as sound.
+As physics has long demonstrated, photons of light essentially travel forever, allowing us an incredible view into the past when we observe them through our telescopes.
+But sound waves do not operate the same way, dissipating moments after their creation and severing the present from ever truly hearing from the past.
+Unless that is, the sonic vibrations are registered into another medium, like the grooves of a record or the soot gathered from a candle flame, for example.
+In 2008, Feaster and his colleagues revolutionized the field of historical sound recording by demonstrating that these early visual tracings of sound made before Edison's breakthrough could be "played back" today as sound.
 With high-resolution scanning and innovative software programs to reconstruct the waveforms embedded in century-old soot, they invented a new field—sound archeology—and transformed our relationship to what we assumed was a physical limit to our sound history.
-Their proof of concept was made startlingly real when they resurrected audio of a scientist singing “Au clair de la lune” in his laboratory from 1860—seventeen years before Edison’s breakthrough—from tiny waves embedded in soot on paper.
+Their proof of concept was made startlingly real when they resurrected audio of a scientist singing "Au clair de la lune" in his laboratory from 1860—seventeen years before Edison's breakthrough—from tiny waves embedded in soot on paper.

-Like descending depths to study long invisible waves at the bottom of an unexplored sea, the images he captured are hauntingly beautiful as a heart moves from birth to death—two years old, five years old, twenty-eight, thirty-five, sixty-two, seventy-two years old.
-In these images of the pulse were mysteries to unravel about time’s effect on the heart.
+Like descending depths to study invisible waves at the bottom of an unexplored sea, the images he captured are hauntingly beautiful as a heart moves from birth to death—two, five, twenty-eight, thirty-five, sixty-two, seventy-two years old.
+In these images of the pulse were mysteries to unravel about time's effect on the heart.

 Because he was on a quest to register the heart at every age, he had the foresight to record a rare nineteenth-century centenarian.
 He recorded Monsieur Léger in 1870, who was at the time one hundred years and eight months old, giving him a birth year of 1769.
 Monsieur Léger's pulse portrait is likely the earliest known photograph of the earliest-born heart from which a pulse was recorded.